Yandex Cloud

 2. Create a Docker image in the registry.

-3. Create and set up a Serverless Containers container.
+3. Create and set up a container in Serverless Containers.

 If you no longer need the resources you created, delete them.